When driving around Queensland, the road conditions may change because of weather and the environment, traffic and crashes or roadworks.

 - make sure you have a first-aid kit and call 000 in an emergency.

 You can drive 4WDs on many beaches and inland tracks throughout Queensland—first check if you need a vehicle permit.
-There are also extra restrictions for driving a 4WD on Fraser Island.
+There are also extra restrictions for driving a 4WD on K’gari (formerly Fraser Island).

 Normal road rules apply with beach traffic being 2-way—so remember to keep left, obey the signed speed, wear your seatbelt and never sit outside the moving vehicle.